Polomolok: Agriculture

-It is splendidly gifted with pineapple products and processing, livestock resources (cattle, swine production, meat packaging) furniture, asparagus and cut flowers, cotton ginnery, corn, vegetable and fruits.
+Agriculture in the area consists of the growing pineapple products and processing, livestock resources (cattle, swine production, meat packaging), asparagus and cut flowers, cotton ginnery, corn, vegetable and fruits.

 Dole Philippines Incorporated is the largest industrial firm involved in growing, processing and exporting of fresh and canned pineapple.
 As of 2004, the area planted to pineapple is 15,507.872 hectares with an average production volume of 31.94 metric tons per hectare.
 This industry, which is situated at Barangay Cannery Site, generates about 6,000 jobs at present.
 It is considered as the biggest taxpayer in the municipality.

 Corn is the second most grown crop in the municipality.
 Data from the Agriculture Office revealed that for the year 2003 there are 3,931 hectares or 13.46% of the total cultivated land agricultural lands were devoted to corn.
 About 1,236 hectares of which are planted to traditional corn seeds at average production of 3.20 MT/hectare and 2,695 hectares are planted to hybrid corn at average production of 4.0 MT/ hectare.
 The major producers are Barangay Klinan 6, Glamang, Landan, Silway 8 and Upper Klinan.
 About 30% of populace adopt corn as their staple food.

 Rice is also one of the major crops.
 99% of the total population has rice as their staple food.
 Office of the Agriculturist reported that for the year 2006, 445 hectares were utilized for rice production, of which only 300 hectares are irrigated, 45 are lowland, and 100 are upland.
 Irrigated areas are planted 2.5 time a year while rainfed and upland are planted only once.
 "Gintoang Masaganang Ani Program" Program targets for the average production of rice at about 4.5 MT, for irrigated, 3 MT for lowland and 1.5 MT for upland.
 This target was met by the farmers this year because of rice diseases and pest infestation.

 The record of the Department of Agriculture shows that as of 2006, the total area planted with asparagus is 1,435.52 hectares.
 Plantations of this crop are in Barangay Sulit, Sumbakil, Crossing Palkan, Bentung, Lapu, Pagalungan, Lumakil, Rubber and Magsaysay.
 Farmer growers have access to the export market due to contract agreement with Marsman-Drysdale Agri-Ventures and Tropifresh.
 The surplus are sold in the local market and diversifically used as supplements for cattle fattening.